binarykitchen/videomail-client/README.md

 <a name="on"></a>
 ### videomailClient.on([event,] [callback])

-The videomail controller emits lots of useful events for your app.
+The videomail client is inherited from EventEmitter and emits lots of useful events for your app.
 Here an example:

 ```js
 videomailClient.on('ready', function() {